theceo1/trustbank-v4.0.2/docs/ARCHITECTURE.md

 ## Overview

-TrustBank is built using a modern, scalable architecture with the following key components:
+trustBank is built using a modern, scalable architecture with the following key components:

 ```mermaid
 graph TD